microsoft/PowerToys/README.md

 - Show Steam (steam://open/) shortcuts in the Program plugin.
 - Localize paths of Program plugin results.
 Thanks [@htcfreek](https://github.com/htcfreek)!
-- Improved stability of localization code.
+- Improved stability of the code used to get the localized names and paths.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Support MSC and CPL files in "Run command" results of Program plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - Added missing MSC and CPL settings to the results of Windows Settings plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - System plugin: Setting for separate "Open/Empty Recycle bin" results or single result with context menu.
 (This was implemented based on user feedback for a change in the last build.)
 Thanks [@htcfreek](https://github.com/htcfreek)!